 The Lowest Rates of Heart Disease around the World

-When looking at France, scientists are often dumbfounded because everything that mainstream US medical industry believes about dietary cholesterol, saturated fat and heart disease gets turned on its head.
+When looking at France, scientists are often dumbfounded because everything that mainstream US medical industry believes about dietary cholesterol, saturated fat and heart disease get turned on its head.
 It has been dubbed the “French Paradox.”
 The French eat four times as much butter, 60 percent more cheese, more red meat, nearly three times as much pork and have a ten percent higher rate of smoking.
-But it is only a paradox if you believe saturated fat and cholesterol are the cause of heart disease, which they are not.

 In the past, the US focus on heart disease and stroke risk from a dietary standpoint has zeroed in on saturated fat and dietary cholesterol.
-But this has proven to be a false lead.
-That’s actually an understatement.
-It’s more like a sixty year error in a car manual that says your car runs better on trans-fats or vegetable oil, not gasoline.
 In a recent January, 2010 meta analysis from the American Journal of Clinical Nutrition over 23 years, it showed no correlations of all saturated fat intake (like red meat, animal fat, eggs and dairy) to heart disease and stroke.
 Another meta-analysis from 2010 that looked over 20 studies, also found no correlation from red meat consumption to heart disease and diabetes.

-What if it is actually the the high intake of saturated fat and cholesterol that is protecting the French?
-A study from the Journal of Clinical Endocrinology & Metabolism reported that a low-fat, high-fiber diet (which has also been found to deplete heart healthy vitamin D 43% faster) reduced testosterone levels in middle-aged men, with a diet containing less than 40 percent of energy as fat (including saturated) lead to a decrease in testosterone levels.
+What if it is actually the high intake of saturated fat and cholesterol that is protecting the French?
+Or is it vitamin K2 rich fat?
+A study from the Journal of Clinical Endocrinology & Metabolism reported that a low-fat, high-fiber diet (which has also been found to deplete heart-healthy vitamin D 43% faster) reduced testosterone levels in middle-aged men, with a diet containing less than 40 percent of energy as fat (including saturated) lead to a decrease in testosterone levels.

 We also have to consider a cleaner agricultural system in France.
 When we look at a study from Brazil – who have also embraced genetically modified crops and therefore heavy pesticide and herbicide use – we find that these chemicals lower testosterone and increase estrogen.
 Chemical agriculture was introduced in the early 1900’s, and use has been compounding since then along with our disease rates.
 GMO’s have pushed this amount even further despite promises that it would require less chemicals.
 Instead, nature created super weeds.